LinguaPhylo/linguaPhylo.github.io/setup.md

 SLPhy is an application to simulate data via command line given a file containing the LPhy script.
 The bash script [slphy](https://github.com/LinguaPhylo/linguaPhylo/blob/master/bin/slphy) can be found in the `bin` directory.
-For Windows, please use `lphybeast.bat`.
+For Windows, please use `slphy.bat`.

+To run SLPhy, navigate to the folder containing the LPhy scripts and execute the following commands.
+Please ensure that you have the necessary write permissions in the working directory.

+For Windows, note that "C:\Program Files" is usually a protected directory.
+However, you can copy the "examples" or "tutorials" folder into your "Documents" folder and work in that location to avoid any permission issues.

 To simulate data at 5 replicates, after replacing `$LPHY` variable with your LPhy installation path.